jeffmcclure/lot/README.md

 * Keep TheeMon around for late joiners

 ### Gameplay
-* Bug squashed that would sometimes prevent henchmen Jarulf and Jenna from joining
+* Souls-like death system where lost gold and XP can be recovered at your most recent death location
+* Harsher death penalty, but loss can be fully recovered via soulslike death system
 * A few new minor quests at game opening
 * New early quest "Should old acquaintance be forgot..." to help players find all key NPCs in town
+* Bug squashed that would sometimes prevent henchmen Jarulf and Jenna from joining

 ### Role Playing
 * New haggling/appraise system for all stores (makes use of Appraise skill and Charisma bonus modifier)
 * Some chests must now be picked open, and may not be bashed open (makes use of Lockpick skill)

 ## Roadmap / Future Enhancements
-* Souls-like death system where gold and XP can be recovered at your most recent death location
-* Harsher death penalty
+* Journal entry recording location of dead henchman
+* Map pin for location of dead henchman
+* Cain offer one no-cost identify

 ## See also
 * [CHANGES.md](CHANGES.md)
 * [INSTALL.md](INSTALL.md)